medcomdk/MedComLandingPage/docs/assets/documents/GeneralGovernanceFHIRStandards.md

 ### 5 Implementation Requirements for Narrative Texts

+**OBS:** MedCom is currently transitioning between two approaches for defining narrative text in its profiles.
+If a profile includes Obligations, the Governance on this page must be followed.
+If a profile has not yet implemented Obligations, use the governance described on [this page instead](MSnarrativeGovernance.md).

 This section is aimed at vendors/implementers and describes the concrete requirements for how to implement and represent narrative text in MedCom FHIR resources.

 #### 5.1 The Importance of Narrative Text in MedCom’s FHIR Standards